cucapra/dahlia/docs/multidimensional.md

 = \{[s_0 \bmod k] ~|~ s_0 \in 0..k\}
 $$

-since $s_0$ is bounded by k $s_0 \bmod k$ is always smaller than k
+since $s_0$ is bounded by $k$, $s_0 \bmod k$ is always smaller than k
 $$
 bank = \{s_0 \in 0..k\}
 $$

-This shows we'd access all the banks and each bank would be accessed only once.
+__*This shows we'd access all the banks and each bank would be accessed only once*.__

-We use $if a \in 0..b$  and $m$ is an integer, then $a \bmod mk = a \bmod k$

 **for banking factor = constant * unroll factor**

+We use if $a \in 0..b$ and $m$ is an integer, then $a \bmod mk = a \bmod k$ for the following.

-Intuitively we know that if we have more banks than unroll factor, it should be possible to access different banks at a given time.
+Intuitively we know that if we have more banks than the unroll factor, it should be possible to access different banks at a given time.
 For this case, where number of banks is a constant of multiple of unroll factor, we know that depending on the dynamic index we'd access a specific set of banks and that set would also have a unique set of banks.

-Given a dynamic component $d$, unroll factor $k$ and banking factor $m \times k$ where $m$ is the constant multiple:
+Given a dynamic component $d$, unroll factor $k$ and banking factor $m \times k$ where $m$ is the constant integer multiple:

-since we'd be accessing different banks depending on the dynamic component, and we can simplify to a scenario where we'd be accessing different sets of banks of size of the unroll factor, we can say this set is $d \bmod m$.
+Since we'd be accessing using interleaved strategy, we'd put adjacent elements to different banks.
+Since we have $m$ banks represented by each static component, we'd access these $m$ banks cyclically depending on the dynamic component.
+As we'd be accessing different sets of banks of size of the unroll factor depending on the dynamic component, we can say this set is $d \bmod m$.
 And we'd be accessing all \{0..k\} banks in that set, we can write the banks we are accessing as,

 $$\{k \times (d \bmod m).. k \times (d \bmod m) + k\}$$